Beyah96/Algorithms_And_Problem_Solving_Level_2_C_Plus_Plus/Problem41/README.md

 ## Description
 This program checks if an array of integers is a palindrome.
 An array is called a **palindrome** if its sequence of elements is identical when read from left to right and right to left.
+In this implementation, the palindrome check is optimized by iterating through only half of the array, reducing unnecessary comparisons and improving performance.

 ## Explanation of the Code